Narimm/OpenVPMS/src/doc/readme.txt

  - bin     contains a number of tool scripts used to load data into OpenVPMS
  - conf    contains configuration files for the tools in bin/
  - db      contains MySQL SQL scripts to create the initial database
- - import  contains data and tools for importing data into OpenVPMS from legacy systems
+ - import  contains data to import into OpenVPMS
  - lib     contains jars used by the tools in bin/
  - reports contains document templates for reporting
  - update  contains data and scripts to migrate from earlier versions of